 Occupational Exposure to Kentile Asbestos Materials

-Kentile faced thousands of lawsuits over this kind of asbestos exposure and resulting illnesses, and there are now no signs that these lawsuits will let up any time soon.
-By 1992 the company was facing thousands of lawsuits and high costs and turned to chapter 11 bankruptcy protection as a result.
-The company reorganized and emerged from bankruptcy in 1998, but failed to get back on its feet.
-The lawsuits kept coming in and are still being filed against the defunct flooring company.
+Kentile faced thousands of lawsuits due to asbestos exposure and resulting illnesses.
+By 1992, the company turned to chapter 11 bankruptcy protection as a result of these lawsuits.
+Kentile reorganized and emerged from bankruptcy in 1998, but failed to regain its financial footing.
+People continue to file lawsuits against the defunct flooring company.

-In another case, Kentile was found to be responsible in part for a case of mesothelioma in a worker named William Harrell.
-He and his wife filed a lawsuit, again against several companies.
-The jury in a Los Angeles court awarded the plaintiffs $1.6 million and Kentile was found to be six percent liable.
-The company was required to pay six percent of the award.
+In another case, Kentile was found responsible in part for a case of mesothelioma.
+William Harrell and his wife filed a lawsuit against several companies.
+A Los Angeles jury awarded the plaintiffs $1.6 million.
+Kentile was required to pay 6% of the award.

 Failed Asbestos Trust